Retirement & Tax Planning Answers

 Quick answer

-The SALT (State and Local Tax) deduction allows taxpayers who itemize to deduct state income tax (or sales tax) plus property tax on their federal return — but the 2017 Tax Cuts and Jobs Act capped this at $10,000 per household ($5,000 if married filing separately).
-The cap most affects households in high-tax states (California, New York, New Jersey, Connecticut, Massachusetts) with property tax + state income tax that easily exceeds $10,000.
-For most retirees in low-tax states like Arizona, Florida, or Texas, the SALT cap rarely binds because total state and local tax is below $10,000 anyway.
+The SALT (State and Local Tax) deduction allows taxpayers who itemize to deduct state income tax (or sales tax) plus property tax on their federal return.
+The 2017 Tax Cuts and Jobs Act capped it at $10,000 per household, but the 2025 One Big Beautiful Bill Act (OBBBA) temporarily raised the cap to $40,400 for 2026 ($20,200 if married filing separately) — reduced by 30% of modified AGI above $505,000 (never below a $10,000 floor) and reverting to $10,000 in 2030.
+The cap most affects households in high-tax states (California, New York, New Jersey, Connecticut, Massachusetts) with property tax + state income tax that exceeds it.
+For most retirees in low-tax states like Arizona, Florida, or Texas, the SALT cap rarely binds because total state and local tax is below it anyway.
 For high-earning pass-through business owners, many states have enacted Pass-Through Entity Tax (PTET) workarounds that allow the entity to pay state tax and deduct it as a business expense — sidestepping the cap.
-The cap is scheduled to sunset (along with other TCJA provisions) after 2025 unless legislation extends or modifies it.

 What SALT Is